wp-plugins/cart66-cloud/readme.txt

 = Upgrading =

+**Before upgrading to Cart66 2.0** please note that all of the membership access and content restriction functionality has been moved out of the core plugin and is now available as a free, optional add-on.
+You can [download the Cart66 Members Add-On here](http://cart66.com/add-ons/cart66-members.zip "Cart66 Members Add-On").

+Please be sure to make a back up of your site and database before upgrading and read the article [Upgrading to Cart66 2.0](http://help.cart66.com/article/336-upgrading-to-cart66-2-0 "Upgrading to Cart66 2.0") for more details on upgrading from Cart66 1.x.

-When new versions of Cart66 Cloud are released, WordPress will notify you about the available update.
-You can update to the latest version of the Cart66 Cloud plugin by selecting to do an automatic updates.
+When new versions of Cart66 are released, WordPress will notify you about the available update.
+You can update to the latest version of the Cart66 plugin by selecting to do an automatic updates.
 It is always a good idea to backup your site before doing any updates of any kind including updating plugins.

-Cart66 Cloud will remember all of your settings and products after updating so you will not have to re-enter your product information or anything else.
+Cart66 will remember all of your settings and products after updating so you will not have to re-enter your product information or anything else.

 == Frequently Asked Questions ==

 = Where can I find Cart66 Cloud documentation? =

-You will find detailed instructions in our [Cart66 Cloud documentation](http://cart66.com/cloud-docs).
-We also have a growing list of [video tutorials](http://cart66.com/cloud-videos/).
-Checkout [our blog](http://cart66.com/blog) for news and other updates.
+You will find detailed instructions in our [Cart66 Cloud documentation](http://help.cart66.com).

 = What is PageSlurp? =